Spring 2021 COVID-19 Information & FAQs

 How can I help prevent illness?

-There is currently no vaccine to prevent COVID-19 infection.
 The best way to prevent infection is to avoid being exposed to this virus.
 However, as a reminder, the CDC always recommends everyday preventive actions to help prevent the spread of respiratory viruses, including:

 Wash your hands often with soap and water for at least 20 seconds.
 Use an alcohol-based hand sanitizer that contains at least 60% alcohol if soap and water are not available.